Severe thunderstorm warning issued for parts of Massachusetts

 RELATED: Track storms on interactive radar

-West central Worcester County, Southeastern Hampshire County, South central Franklin County and Northeastern Hampden County are under a warning until 7:00 p.m.
+East central Worcester, Central Suffolk, South central Essex and East central Middlesex counties are under a severe thunderstorm warning until 7:15 p.m.

-The impacted areas include Amherst, Northampton, South Hadley, Belchertown, Palmer, Ware, Granby, Hadley, Warren, North Brookfield, West Brookfield, Hatfield, Hardwick, Williamsburg, Whately, Pelham, New Braintree and New Salem.

-East central Worcester County, Central Suffolk County, South central Essex County and East central Middlesex County are under a warning until 7:15 p.m.
+Central Essex and East central Middlesex counties are under a severe thunderstorm warning until 7:45 p.m.

-The impacted areas include Boston, Cambridge, Lynn, Newton, Somerville, Waltham, Malden, Brookline, Medford, Revere, Peabody, Arlington, Everett, Salem, Leominster, Billerica, Beverly, Marlborough, Woburn and Chelsea.
+The impacted areas include Billerica, Beverly, Andover, Tewksbury, Gloucester, North Andover, Danvers, Wilmington, Newburyport, North Reading, Ipswich, Lynnfield, Middleton, Salisbury, Georgetown, Boxford, Hamilton, Rockport, Newbury and Topsfield.

+Southern Worcester, Southwestern Norfolk and East central Hampden counties are under a severe thunderstorm warning until 8:15 p.m.

+The impacted areas include Worcester, Woonsocket, Cumberland, Franklin, Milford, Smithfield, Lincoln, Grafton, Webster, Southbridge, Bellingham, Auburn, Burrillville, Northbridge, Oxford, Holliston, Uxbridge, Millbury, Charlton and Medway.

-Heavy rain, strong wind gusts up to 60 mph and quarter-size hail are possible.
+Heavy rain, lightning, strong wind gusts up to 70 mph and quarter-size hail is possible.
 Damage to vehicles, trees and power lines is possible, according to the NWS.
 Residents are urged to seek shelter inside.

+Three tornado warnings were posted earlier in the day for Western Massachusetts and parts of Worcester County, but have since expired.

 For more, visit the 7Weather page.